Fathom

 })

-If the LLM returns anything that doesn't match the schema — a score of 6, a missing dimension, an empty reasoning field — the evaluation is rejected and retried.
+If the LLM returns anything that doesn't match the schema, such as a score of 6, a missing dimension, or an empty reasoning field, the evaluation is rejected and retried.

 Technical decisions